Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 };
 ```

-Now to enable audiologging, here\'s what we do:
+Now to enable audiologging, here's what we do:

 ```cpp
 // Decorate the existing service.